4.8 Initial Child Protection Conferences

 Any exclusion period should be for the minimum duration necessary and the decision to exclude must be clearly recorded in the conference minutes.

-Those excluded should usually be provided with a copy of the social workers report to the conference and be provided with the opportunity to have their views recorded and presented to the conference.
+Those excluded should usually be provided with a copy of the social workers report to the conference and be provided with the opportunity to have their views represented to the conference.

 This may mean arranging for the child and parents to participate in separate parts of the conference and make separate waiting arrangements.

-The decision of the Conference Chair over matters of exclusion is final.
+The decision of the Independent Chair over matters of exclusion is final.

 Where a parent/carer attends only part of a conference as a result of exclusion, s/he will receive the record of the conference.
-The Conference Chair should decide if the entire record is provided or only that part attended by the excluded parent/carer.
+The Independent Chair should decide if the entire record is provided or only that part attended by the excluded parent/carer.
+If the parent is excluded from the whole meeting the Independent Chair must discuss and agree with the Social Worker what record of the meeting if any the parent should receive.

 The child must be kept informed and involved throughout the Section 47 Enquiry and, if their age and level of understanding is sufficient, should be invited to contribute to the conference; which can include attendance.
 There should always be a discussion with a child over the age of 10 years about their views on attending all or part of the conference In practice, the appropriateness of enabling an individual child to attend must be assessed in advance and relevant arrangements made to facilitate attendance at all or part of the conference.
-The children of Lincolnshire can be supported to attend conferences and express their views via the National Youth Advocacy Service NYAS.
+The children of Lincolnshire can be supported to attend conferences and express their views via Total Voice.

 8.2 Criteria for Attendance of Child at Conference

-A decision about whether to invite the child should be made in advance of the conference by the Conference Chair, in consultation with the social worker, their manager and any other relevant professional, including the child's independent advocate where relevant.
+A decision about whether to invite the child should be made in advance of the conference by the Social Worker, in consultation with the Independent Chair.

 The key considerations are: